deuxfleurs-org/garage/doc/drafts/admin-api.md

 If they are present, the corresponding modifications are applied to the key, otherwise nothing is changed.
 The possible flags in `allow` and `deny` are: `createBucket`.

+This returns the key info in the same format as the result of GetKeyInfo.

 ### Bucket operations